Husseindroubi/.NET_Project_School_Management_System/README.md

-Final Coders.Bay ASP.NET Core MVC Project : School Management System
+ASP.NET Core MVC Project : School Management System

 In this Repository i have used many Technologies include:
 - C#/.NET using Visual Studio 2022